MicrosoftDocs/win32/desktop-src/search/all-bitwise.md

-The following truth table uses example binary and hex values to demonstate the logic of BITWISE tests.
+The following truth table uses example binary and hex values to demonstrate the logic of BITWISE tests.